pozsarzs/modshell/README.md

 **Documentation and Help**

 Modshell has a minimal built-in help which you can access by typing help.
 Additionally, you can view the manual page from *nix shell (_man modshell_) or _modshell.txt_ on other systems.

 **Contributing**

 If you find any bugs, please report them!
-I am also happy to accept pull requests from anyone.
-You can use the GitHub issue tracker to report bugs, ask questions, or suggest new features.
+I am also happy to accept pull requests from anyone.You can use the GitHub issue tracker to report bugs, ask questions, or suggest new features.